 The truth is that there are many foods that promote beard growth.
 Some through impacting your hormone levels, others by providing vital beard nutrients to the follicles.

-Since facial hair growth is almost completely regulated by male hormones (testosterone and DHT), eating foods that increase the levels of these two hormones, and increase the bodily utilization of these so called androgens, is one of the best ways to stimulate facial hair growth naturally.
+Since facial hair growth is almost completely regulated by male hormones (testosterone and DHT), eating foods that increase the levels of these two hormones and increase the bodily utilization of these androgens, is one of the best ways to stimulate facial hair growth naturally.

 In short, the best beard growth foods do the following;

 - Lower the carrier protein SHBG, making T and DHT more active.

 - Contain the necessary beard vitamins and minerals to boost growth.

 1. Eggs are Some of the Best Beard Foods